Fixed and Market Pricing for Cloud Services: Model

-\textbf{Modeling the spot market}: The spot market is modeled as a $GI/GI/k$ system with preemption where jobs bid for priority.
-We will be mostly working with auctions where a job with a higher bid is given priority over a job with a lower bid and can preempt the lowest priority job under service if needed; Section \ref{sec:strategy} provides further details on the assumptions we make on the relationship between bids and priorities.
+\textbf{Modeling the spot market}: The spot market is modeled as a $GI/GI/k$ system with preemption where jobs bid for priority, where a bid can be thought of (but does not have to be) a single number that represents a willingness to pay.
+We will be working with auctions where a job with a higher bid is given priority over a job with a lower bid and can preempt the lowest priority job under service if needed; Section~\ref{sec:strategy} provides further details on the assumptions we make on the relationship between bids and priorities.
 A job which is preempted goes back to the queue and waits to resume from the point it left.
-The queue state (i.e., the bid vector in the spot market) is unobservable to the arriving jobs.
+The queue state is unobservable to the arriving jobs.
 Jobs are not allowed to renege or change their bids.
 A job is charged based its own bid and the bids of others according to some spot pricing mechanism.
-Examples include the first price auction where jobs with $k$ highest bids are served and each pays its bid, and the $(k+1)^{th}$ price auction where the jobs with $k$ highest bids are served and each job pays the $(k+1)^{th}$ highest bid.
-We do not explicitly assume any specific spot pricing mechanism and abstract away from it by considering the expected payment by a job in a Bayes Nash Equilibrium (henceforth, BNE) using the revenue equivalence theorem for auctions \cite{Myerson81}.
+Examples include the first price auction where at each time the jobs with $k$ highest bids currently in the system are served and each pays its bid, and the $(k+1)^{th}$ price auction where the jobs with $k$ highest bids are served and each job pays the current $(k+1)^{th}$ highest bid per-unit time.
+We do not explicitly assume any specific spot pricing mechanism and abstract away from it by considering the expected payment by a job in a Bayes Nash Equilibrium (henceforth, BNE) using the revenue equivalence theorem for auctions~\cite{Myerson81}.
+A consequence is that only the expected payment matters, and hence any payment implementation that achieves the correct payments can be used.
+In practice, charging via a per-unit time price is a natural implementation.